 Prayer is a divine means of communication with God.
 When you repeat a verse/phrase, you’re speaking it to God, which is prayer.
 Pray the revelations you also received.
 While you are praying, ask the Lord to help you believe this verse/phrase.
 If the verse/phrase is inviting faith to walk it out, then ask God to help you live the verse/phrase.

-Here are Youtube videos that are excellent for singing your meditations because they provide a repeated, predictable chord progression that gives support and freedom to sing spontaneously through Scripture and .
+This RWSSP Playlist on Youtube is excellent for singing your Biblical meditations.
+These tracks provide a repeated, predictable chord progression that gives support and freedom to sing spontaneously through Scripture and .
 There a set of different songs to choose from.